Frequently Asked Questions

 Q. What are the steps to apply?

-- Contact the facility you’d like to volunteer at or contact the Religious and Volunteer Division
+- Contact the facility where you would like to volunteer or contact the Community Engagement Office

-- Schedule a time to discuss how you’d like to volunteer
+- Schedule a time to discuss how you would like to volunteer

 - Complete the required forms and submit them to the Community Involvement Coordinator at the facility